 Unlike many other VPN review sites, we take things seriously.

 When we review the VPN product, we actually buy and use it for a period of 1 week.
-We do a lot of speed test, leak tests as well as penetrate their customer support.
+Here’s what we usually do:

-Here’s how we evaluate and stress-test every element of a VPN Service to keep things honest.
+Here’s how we evaluate and stress-test every element of a VPN service:

-1. Used Same Computer & Network for Each VPN
+1. Same computer & network for each VPN

 What’s in the box?